VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 };
 ```

-Each [Component](/documentation/api/class-component/) keeps a reference to the object that it attaches to and takes care of updating its internal state in order to always stay in sync with the -state of the relevant properties of its owner.
+Each [Component](/documentation/api/class-component/) keeps a reference to the object that it attaches to and takes care of updating its internal state in order to always stay in sync with the state of the relevant properties of its owner.
 A [Sprite](/documentation/api/class-sprite/), for example, computes its position on the screen during the rendering subprocess according to the transformation of its owner.

 ## Parenting

-In all possible scenarios, the [VUEngine](/documentation/api/class-vu-engine/) instance will enter a [GameState](/documentation/api/class-gamestate/) that must present something to the user to perceive.
+A game must present something to the user to perceive.
 At the bare minimum, it will be either a visual or an audio object.
-Such objects are constructed and managed by a [GameState](/documentation/api/class-game-state/) through an instance of the [Stage](/documentation/api/class-stage/) class.
+In the context of [VUEngine](/documentation/api/class-vu-engine/) games, such objects are constructed and managed by a [GameState](/documentation/api/class-game-state/) through an instance of the [Stage](/documentation/api/class-stage/) class.
 All the objects that belong to a [Stage](/documentation/api/class-stage/) have to be instances of the [Actor](/documentation/api/class-actor/) class.
 And both, it and the [Stage](/documentation/api/class-stage/) class, inherit from the [Container](/documentation/api/class-container/) class, which is a special type of [Entity](/documentation/api/class-entity/) that keeps a local transformation relative to that of another [Container](/documentation/api/class-container/) that acts as its parent.

-Parenting allows easy transformation of whole sets of [Actor](/documentation/api/class-actor/)s in a [Stage](/documentation/api/class-stage/) by manipulating the parent of all of them.
-Think of a movable pop up with a couple of buttons in it: when the pop up moves, the buttons remain in their positions relative to it, which act as their parent, and this happens without having to manually keep track of the buttons’ absolute or global positions.
+Parenting allows easy transformation of whole sets of [Actors](/documentation/api/class-actor/) in a [Stage](/documentation/api/class-stage/) by manipulating the parent of all of them.
+Think of a movable pop up with a couple of buttons in it: when the pop up moves, the buttons remain in their positions relative to it, which act as their parent, and ideally this happens without having to manually keep track of the buttons’ absolute or global positions.

 ## Decoupling